Akent90/ExpressiveNotes/README.md

 ## Contributing

-Pull requests, and code reviews are always welcome!

-## Tests

-N/A
+All are welcome to submit a pull request!
+Code reviews are always welcome as well.

 ## Questions